 - Stream video or download/upload large files (particularly photos) using (someone else’s) Wi-Fi.
 If you connect your smartphone to a Wi-Fi network, it will automatically use Wi-Fi instead of your mobile data.

-The following New Zealand mobile providers use their own network:
+The following New Zealand mobile providers use their own (cellular/wireless data) networks:

 - Skinny, a division of Spark New Zealand Trading Limited (Spark Network)